Let’s assume for a moment that you didn’t follow my instructions on how to build a 4K HTPC verbatim. HOW DARE YOU!

 GPU Upgrade Checklist

 Before you go spending a whole bunch of money on a brand new GPU, you need to take a look at your current setup.
 This is not optional.
 If you want optimal performance from your GPU, the rest of your PC needs to be up to the task.
-If you are going with a low to mid-range card, you don’t need to worry as much, lower end components usually require lower end specs, but it’s a good idea to take a look at your system regardless.
-You can still bottleneck a mid-range GPU with a shitty processor.
+If you are going with a low to mid-range card, you don’t need to worry as much, lower end components usually require lower-end specs, but it’s a good idea to take a look at your system regardless.
+You can still bottleneck a mid-range GPU with an underpowered processor.
 Here’s what to look for.

 First and foremost, check your CPU.